RLx2: Training a Sparse Deep Reinforcement Learning Model from Scratch: Experiments

-Tiny dense (Tiny) and random static sparse networks (SS) performance are worst on average.
+\paragraph{Performance} Table~\ref{tb:comp_eval} shows RLx2 performs best among all baselines in all four environments by a large margin (except for a close performance with RigL with SAC in Hopper).
+In addition, tiny dense (Tiny) and random static sparse networks (SS) performance are worst on average.
 SET and RigL are better yet fail to maintain the performance in Walker2d-v3 and Ant-v3, which means robust value learning is necessary under sparse training.
-We want to highlight here that different from knowledge-distillation/BC based methods, e.g., \cite{livne2020pops,vischer2021lottery,lee2021gst}, RLx2 uses a sparse network \emph{throughout} training.
+To further validate the performance of RLx2, we compare the performance of different methods under different sparsity levels in Hopper-v3 and Ant-v3 in Figure~\ref{fig:performance}, showing RLx2 has a significant performance gain over other baselines.

+\paragraph{Model Compression} RLx2 achieves superior compression ratios (the reciprocal of the total size), with minor performance degradation (less than $3\%$).
+Specifically, RLx2 with TD3 achieves $7.5\times$-$25\times$ model compression, with the best compression ratios of $25\times$ on Hopper-v3.
+The actor can be compressed for each environment by more than $96\%$, and the critic is compressed by $85\%$-$95\%$.
+The results for SAC are similar.
+RLx2 with SAC achieves a $5\times$-$20\times$ model compression. \paragraph{Acceleration in FLOPs} Different from knowledge-distillation/BC based methods, e.g., \cite{livne2020pops,vischer2021lottery,lee2021gst}, RLx2 uses a sparse network \emph{throughout} training.
 Thus, it has an additional advantage of immensely accelerating training and saving computation, i.e., $12\times$ training acceleration and $20\times$ inference acceleration for RLx2-TD3, and $7\times$ training acceleration and $12\times$ inference acceleration for RLx2-SAC.
-To further validate the performance of RLx2, we compare the performance of RLx2-TD3 with other baselines under different sparsity levels in Hopper-v3 and Ant-v3 in Figure \ref{fig:performance}.
-We find that RLx2 has a significant performance gain over other baselines.